abelshaw85/online-board-games-backend/README.md

 A demo of this application can be found here: https://abelshaw85.github.io/online-board-games/

+## Unimplemented Functionality
+Currently Websockets emit to every connected user, regardless of whether the user is viewing a specific game or not.
+Would like to change this to use the principal/username and emit only to those users.
+Games are currently stored in-memory, could be made to persist instead.

 ## Installation

 Rename the application-demo.properties to application.properties and change the properties to your own.
 Your user database will need the following tables: